 When you begin your planning, you will be connected to a church wedding coordinator.

-Members who would like more information about wedding services may contact Tanya Gaspar, 704.927.0254.
+Members who would like more information about wedding services may fill out a wedding information and services form.
 To inquire about becoming a member of First Presbyterian Church, please contact our Membership Development Coordinator Lucy Caldwell, 704.927.0241.

 Funerals and Memorial Services

 In the event of the death of a church member, please contact the church office at 704.332.5123.